farkon00/binarian/README.md

 # Standart library
   Latest version of standart library is stored in github repo in std.bino file, if you want new features from standart library and stay with old version, use old source code of intepreter and new std.bino in directory with source code.
 New versions of standart library can work incorrectly on older versions.
 Look to [How to compile](#how-to-compile) for more information about creating executable.

-  Standart library includes useful functions like sum, add, subt.
-Documentation for standart library is available in github repo in std_docs.md file(WIP).
+  Standart library includes useful functions like sum, list-eq, xor.
+Documentation for standart library is available in github repo in std_docs.md file.

   Use -no-std flag in command to not include it while execution.
 If std.bino is not found warning will be displayed and execution will continue without including standart library.

-  Standart library uses [Lists as integers](#lists-as-integers), check this before using add, subt, sum functions etc.

 # Basic syntax
   All syntax is based on keywords and arguments.